devolved/tubereview/readme.md

 - Space for reviewed by (all same user for now) &#9745;

 # Bugs

 - Some undefined values in the YouTube API response cause errors &#9745;
-- First review added doesn't return the review after being forwarded, initially
+- First review added doesn't return the review after being forwarded with empty DB
 - Title length in preview class not refreshed when changing URL entered
 - Can cause error if YT API has slow reply &#9745;
+- Length of reviews can cause very different page heights in pagination